In an announcement that shocked much of the world, Buckingham Palace announced not one but two divorces within a 7 day period!

 A marriage based on feelings aka CHEMISTRY or love alone WILL fail because frankly, feelings can not be trusted!!

-Feelings so easily manipulated and predators, as well as other toxic, disordered or dysfunctional people just love to manipulate our feelings.
+Feelings can be so easily manipulated and predators, as well as other toxic, disordered or dysfunctional people.
+They are very skilled at doing this in insiduous covert ways.

-Feelings can change.
+Feelings can also change.
 They ebb and flow throughout the course of a lifetime.

 And do not even get me started on the nonsensical concept of soulmates, which is neither Catholic nor Biblical, but a diabolical New Age lie concocted to lure and trap people in vicious, abusive, dangerous and destructive relationships.